TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Later fix number of probed ports to like 3 maybe

 - Fix flashbang sound volume

 - Show the source port for which nat detection was performed, inside server_start_gui